JDevJ1/dotfiles/README.md

 # My dotfiles

-This directory contains the dotfiles for my sytem
+This directory contains the dotfiles for a custom zsh shell

 ## Requirements